MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/using-teams-client-sdk-preview.md

 ### 2. Update SDK references

-To run in Outlook and Office, your app will need to depend on the npm package `@microsoft/teams-js@2.0.0-beta.0` or higher.
+To run in Outlook and Office, your app will need to depend on the [npm package](https://www.npmjs.com/package/@microsoft/teams-js/v/2.0.0-beta.0) `@microsoft/teams-js@2.0.0-beta.0` or higher.
 To perform these steps manually, and for more information on the API changes, see the following sections on [Callbacks converted to promises](#callbacks-converted-to-promises) and [APIs organized into capabilities](#apis-organized-into-capabilities).

 1. Ensure you have [Teams Toolkit](https://aka.ms/teams-toolkit) `v2.10.0` or later
 1. Open the *Command palette*: `Ctrl+Shift+P`
 1. Run the command `Teams: Upgrade Teams JS SDK references to support Outlook and Office apps`

-Upon completion, the utility will have updated your `package.json` file with the TeamsJS SDK Preview (`@microsoft/teams-js@next`) dependency, and your `*.js/.ts` and `*.jsx/.tsx` files will be updated with:
+Upon completion, the utility will have updated your `package.json` file with the TeamsJS SDK v2 Preview (`@microsoft/teams-js@2.0.0-beta`) dependency, and your `*.js/.ts` and `*.jsx/.tsx` files will be updated with:

 > [!div class="checklist"]
-> * `package.json` references to TeamsJS SDK Preview
+> * `package.json` references to TeamsJS SDK v2 Preview
-> * Import statements for TeamsJS SDK Preview
+> * Import statements for TeamsJS SDK v2 Preview
-> * [Function, Enum, and Interface calls](#apis-organized-into-capabilities) to TeamsJS SDK Preview
+> * [Function, Enum, and Interface calls](#apis-organized-into-capabilities) to TeamsJS SDK v2 Preview
 > * `TODO` comment reminders to review areas that might be impacted by [Context](#updates-to-the-context-interface) interface changes
 > * `TODO` comment reminders to ensure [conversion to promises functions from callback style functions](#callbacks-converted-to-promises) has gone well at every call site the tool found